maxgerashenko/angular-quiz/README.md

 - Functional
   - [ ] Save courses to the firebase
   - [ ] Make request to generate quiz
+- Git
+  - [ ] Create a submodule for the pull requests with gitPod
 - Project
   - [ ] Run and show tests results
 - DataBase